MikaBob/parking-system/README.md

 2. `cd parking-system`

-## Docker
-Fetch images, we are using php8, mysql8 and apache2.4

-3. `docker-compose pull`
+And then everything will be set up for a local environment with Docker

-4. `docker-compose up -d --build`
+3. `docker-compose up -d --build`

-## Database
-There is the database model and its creation script.
-For the first installation, run the following command to execute this script

-5. `docker exec -i mysql_8.1 mysql -uroot -proot < ./database/create_db.sql`

-Then we add some fixtures

-6. `docker exec -i mysql_8.1 mysql -uroot -proot < ./database/fixtures.sql`

-## Composer & .env

-You know the drill :grin:, copy the .env.local to .env (you do not need to edit the .env for a local execution)

-7. `docker exec -i php_8.2 cp .env.local .env`

-then a classic composer install
+The rest is a typicall copying the .env file (prefilled for local values) and installing libraries

+4. `cp ./src/.env.local ./src/.env`

-8. `docker exec -i php_8.2 composer install`
+5. `docker exec -i php_8.2 composer install`

 # Usage